Sparen/Spn-ThreatViz/README.md

 Alternatively, running `mvn package` will run the tests as well.
 TravisCI has been setup with our application (see the badge at the top of the README).

+### Demo

+To demo the package, it is necessary to first run DataLoader.java, and then Bootstrap.java.
+The former will set up the database, while the latter will setup localhost:8080 and ignite Spark Java.

+The `make run` Makefile command packages the project and then runs the two executables from the jar.
+It is recommended to use `make run` for quick and painless setup.

 ### Known Issues and Potential Features
 • Project does not support baseMetricV2 and if baseMetricV3 is not provided, data fields are saved as N/A. [Possible Extension]
 • JSON files to load currently hardcoded instead of loading all in directory [Possible Extension]